 Selecting the right fund would depend upon three key personal situations of individuals – Financial goals Risk appetite and Investment horizon

 Based on your horizons for the investment, you need to opt for the funds accordingly.
-If you have a high tenure of investment, you can opt for a higher risk fund as the risk gets distributed over the entire tenure.
-On the other hand, lower tenure for investment would entail you to opt for safer fund options with lesser degree of risk.
+If you have a high tenure of investment, you can opt for a higher-risk fund as the risk gets distributed over the entire tenure.
+On the other hand, lower tenure for investment would entail you to opt for safer fund options with a lesser degree of risk.

 This is just a basic suggestion purely based on the time horizon of investments.
-You can speak with your financial advisor or mutual fund distributor for a more specific & personalised investment solution.
+You can speak with your financial advisor or mutual fund advisor for a more specific & personalised investment solution.
 On a rolling return basis, the above category of recommended funds most often have never destroyed capital.
-On the contrary,investments if not prematurely withdrawn would most likely deliver good returns.
-So, if you are the do-it-yourself person or just have a very small amount to start with you can do it yourself.
+On the contrary, investments if not prematurely withdrawn would most likely deliver good returns.
+So, if you are a do-it-yourself person or just have a very small amount to start with you can do it yourself.